 Question 1: Do you test on animals, at any point during the production of your products?

 The first thing you want to know is whether or not the company itself tests on animals, be it their finished products or ingredients.
 Most companies nowadays don't test on animals themselves, but this is a fundamental question to ask.

 This is where a lot of animal testing could take place.
 Some companies still collaborate with suppliers that test on animals.
-Cruelty-free companies on the other hand will often require a signed statement from their suppliers testifying to no animal testing.
+Cruelty-free companies on the other hand will often require a signed statement from their suppliers to confirm there's no animal testing involved.

 Question 3: Does any third party test on animals on your behalf?

 Hiring an outside company that tests on animals (that isn't a supplier) is a possibility, especially when it comes to animal testing in other countries, which brings us to the next question...

 Question 4: Do you test on animals when required by law?

 Animal testing is mandatory in mainland China for foreign companies.
 You can read my complete post about this here.
 When contacting a company about this, you might also want to ask them specifically if they retail in mainland China.
 Hong Kong is exempt from the animal testing law, so you want to make sure you ask them about "mainland China".